 Breendonk based on The Prisoners of Breendonk: Personal Histories from a World War II Concentration Camp More info

-As he researched his books about the Holocaust, Deem had the opportunity to visit mostl of the major concentration camps multiple times.
-In this presentation, he discusses with a moving PowerPoint presentation at least four major camps: Buchenwald, Sachsenhausen, Dachau, and Mauthausen.
-He explains why and how the concentration camp system was established by Adolph Hitler.
-Then he describe what individual camps were like, using the above four camps as examples.
+As I researched his books about the Holocaust, I had the opportunity to visit most of the major concentration camps multiple times.
+In this presentation, I discuss at least four major camps: Buchenwald, Sachsenhausen, Dachau, and Mauthausen.
+I explain why and how the concentration camp system was established by Adolph Hitler.
+Then I describe what individual camps were like, using the above four camps as examples.
+Throughout I complement my presentation with evocative images in my PowerPoint presentation.

 Speaking about Kristallnacht to high school students at the International School of Berne, Switzerland